dotnet/dotnet-monitor/documentation/configuration/metrics-configuration.md

 - `Microsoft.AspNetCore.Hosting`
 - `Grpc.AspNetCore.Server`

-These providers are collected by default for the above mentioned features, even when specifiying [custom metrics](#custom-metrics) collection.
+These providers are collected by default for the above mentioned features, even when specifying [custom metrics](#custom-metrics) collection.
 The default providers can be excluded by [disabling](#disable-default-providers) them.

 ## Global Counter Interval